 Project Director: Conferences and Lecture Series

 International Conference on Tagore's Philosophy of Education (co-directed with Martha Nussbaum)

 Dee Lecture Series on Poverty and War (co-directed with Bruce Landesman)

 National Conference on Violence and Nonviolence, University of Utah, 1998

-Professor Chatterjee and the noted film producer/director Trent Harris were jointly awarded a Documentary Studies Grant at the University of Utah to make a documentary film on the plight of child soldiers in Sierra Leone.
-The film has been featured in various events locally and nationally.
+Professor Chatterjee and the noted film producer/director Trent Harris were the joint recipients of a Documentary Studies Grant to make a documentary film on the plight of child soldiers in Sierra Leone.
+The film was shot on location and has been featured in various events across the US.

 Professor Chatterjee travels widely for his various academic and trusteeship engagements nationally and internationally.
-He visits Oxford twice a year to co-teach a seminar on human rights in conflict and peace-building.
-His other recent foreign travels include a visit to Cuba and several trips to Costa Rica as a trustee of Pax Natura Foundation, a three-week trip to Japan (including a site visit to Fukushima) on a Carnegie Council assignment on technology and risk, and other invited trips to Ireland, Switzerland, Greece, Sweden, Denmark, India, and Australia.
+He visits Oxford twice a year to co-teach a human rights seminar under the auspices of the Oxford Institute for Ethics, Law, and Armed Conflict (ELAC).
+His other recent foreign travels include a ten-day visit to Brazil on an Oxford Consortium Global South Initiative, a visit to Cuba and several trips to Costa Rica as a trustee of the Pax Natura Foundation, a three-week trip to Japan (including a site visit to Fukushima) on a Carnegie Council assignment on technology and risk, and other trips - by invitation - to Ireland, Switzerland, Greece, Sweden, Denmark, Poland, Turkey, India, and Australia.